nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * wants to be updated on raw materials stock level on a daily basis
 * prefer desktop apps over other types
 * can type fast
-* prefers typing than mouse interactions
+* prefers typing to mouse interactions
 * is reasonably comfortable using CLI commands

 **Value proposition**: manage inventory and pending delivery faster than a typical mouse/GUI driven app